Spring and Summer 2021 Applications Open December 1, 2020!

 Unfortunately, we are unable to offer financial aid to international applicants to our pre-college programs.

-Summer at Tufts welcomes international students in all of its programs.
+University College welcomes international students in all of its programs.
 However, visa options and requirements will be different depending on your intended summer program and your current visa situation (if applicable).
 Please note that we cannot sponsor visas for academic year programs.

 Please see the "who is eligible" section above.